mondeja/project-config/docs/in-depth/rationale.rst

-This project has been created to help me to made a transition from setuptools/pip based Python development workflow to a more modern Poetry based one.
+This project has been created to help me to made a transition from setuptools/pip based Python development workflow to a more modern based one like `Hatch`_.
 I wanted to be able to parse conveniently all configuration files to check certain common patterns or the migration would be impossible.